gaoyifan/backup-cards/docs/api.md

 ```

 **Notes:**
-- Changes are immediately persisted to `config.yaml`
+- Changes are immediately persisted to the SQLite runtime config (`--db-path`)
-- Some changes (like port) require restart to take effect
+- CLI options such as listen address/port still require a restart to take effect

 ### Subscriptions